RajKKapadia1996/Aviation/README.md

 ## Features

 - Explore training and test datasets (`train.csv` and `test.csv`)
+- Filter by Class, Type of Travel, and Satisfaction
 - Visualize flight distance, passenger class, travel type, delays, satisfaction, and more
+- Perform K-Means clustering for passenger segmentation
 - Interactive sidebar navigation

 ## How to Run Locally